Juris Doctor

 2. A summer program in Istanbul, Turkey, in collaboration with Bahcesehir University.

-All have been approved by the American Bar Association.
-In addition, KU history and law faculty members collaborate to sponsor a summer program in Cambridge, England, focusing on legal history.
+In addition, KU law students can spend a semester taking law classes in Scotland at the University of Aberdeen or in Italy at the University of Trento through KU Law's exchange programs.
+KU history and law faculty members collaborate to sponsor a summer program in Cambridge, England, focusing on legal history.
 This program is open to undergraduates and to entering law students before they begin their studies in the fall term of their first year.
 KU law students also may choose from numerous other ABA-approved summer study abroad programs.

 Certificates